 After all, the best part of traveling (in my humble opinion) is getting a true taste of your destination through its cuisine.
 So if you’re in Madrid, don’t limit yourself to salads and avocado toast; there are plenty of authentic Spanish dishes that are vegetarian by nature!

-Top 5 classic vegetarian tapas in Madrid
+Top 5 Classic Vegetarian Tapas in Madrid

-Eggs, potatoes, fresh produce, plenty of cheese… these essential Spanish ingredients form the base of many traditional dishes.
-So which ones should you try?
 Here are five of our favorite traditional tapas that you'll find on menus all over Madrid—which also happen to be vegetarian.
 Looking for something more elaborate?
 Scroll down for some more innovative picks!

-1. Tortilla de patatas
+1. Tortilla de Patatas

 Vegetarian or not, everyone who visits Madrid has to try this local specialty.
-The Spanish tortilla is a thick, round omelet made of eggs, potatoes and (sometimes) onions.
+The Spanish tortilla is a thick, round omelet made of eggs, potatoes, and (sometimes) onions.
 It’s simple, hearty, versatile… and totally veggie-friendly.

 Sample what just might be Madrid’s best tortilla on the Ultimate Spanish Cuisine Tour, which can be adapted for vegetarians!